rust-lang/wg-async/rfc-drafts/stream.md

 ## Next method/struct

 We should also implement a next method, similar to [the implementation in the futures crate](https://docs.rs/futures-util/0.3.5/src/futures_util/stream/stream/next.rs.html#10-12).

+In general, we have purposefully kept the core trait definition minimal.
+There are a number of useful extension methods that are available, for example, in the futures-stream crate, but we have not included them because they involve closure arguments, and we have not yet finalized the design of async closures.

+However, the core methods alone are extremely unergonomic.
+You can't even iterate over the items coming out of the stream.
+Therefore, we include a few minimal convenience methods that are not dependent on any unstable features.
+Most notably, next

 ```rust
 /// A future that advances the stream and returns the next value.